i will propose a new mathematical algorithm based on rsa encoding but with matrixes

 where Ai is the matrix formed by replacing the ith column of A by the column vector b.

 Determinants are useful to state solution properties.
-There are, however, much better numerical algorithms available to compute an inverse matrix and/or the solution of a system of linear equations, based on LUQR, or singular value decomposition.
+There are, however, much better numerical algorithms available to compute an inverse matrix and/or the solution of a system of linear equations, based on LU, QR, or singular value decomposition.
 These algorithms solve a linear equation system in O(n3), whereas Cramer's rule is O(n4).

 Determinants can be used to find the eigenvalues of the matrix A through the characteristic polynomial